Pickerington High School Central

 Pickerington High School Central (also known as Pickerington Central, Pick Central, or PHSC) is a public high school in Pickerington, Ohio, United States.
 It is one of two high schools in the Pickerington Local School District, serving grades 9–12.
 The school mascot is the Tiger.

 History

 Construction of the current PHSC building was completed in 1991.
 In 2003, the district split the original Pickerington High School (founded 1940 - 2003) into two, creating Pickerington Central and Pickerington High School North.
 Prior to 1940, secondary education in the area was served by Violet Township High School (1906 - 1939), and earlier rural schoolhouses, such as the c.
 1883 Pickerington School—now Heritage Elementary.

 Academics and student body

 As of the 2023–24 school year, PHSC enrolled 1,738 students with a full-time equivalent teaching staff of 89.19 and a student–teacher ratio of 19.49:1.

 Athletics

-PHSC competes in the Ohio Capital Conference and the Ohio High School Athletic Association.
-Its rivals include Pickerington North, Reynoldsburg, and Lancaster High Schools.

 PHSC competes in the Ohio Capital Conference and is a member of the Ohio High School Athletic Association.
 Its athletic rivals include Pickerington High School North, Reynoldsburg High School, and Lancaster High School.

 The school offers athletic programs, including: